peterscardera/wksp-module-2-js-8-oop/8-lecture-1-oop.md

 ---

-## Third Rule of classes: method arrow functions
+## Third Rule of classes: method arrow functions (we could only use arrow as => has access to parent objects this)

 Every method arrow function of a class creates a function.
 Every instance of a class has a property that matches the method name and refers to the function.